Apple apologizes after outcry over slowed iPhones

 “We know that some of you feel Apple has let you down,” Apple said in its posting.
 “We apologize.”

 On Dec.
 20, Apple acknowledged that iPhone software has the effect of slowing down some phones with battery problems.
-Apple said the problem was that aging lithium batteries delivered power unevenly, which could cause iPhones to shutdown unexpectedly to protect the delicate circuits inside. [nL1N1OK282]
+Apple said the problem was that aging lithium batteries delivered power unevenly, which could cause iPhones to shut down unexpectedly to protect the delicate circuits inside.

 That disclosure played on a common belief among consumers that Apple purposely slows down older phones to encourage customers to buy newer iPhone models.
 While no credible evidence has ever emerged that Apple engaged in such conduct, the battery disclosure struck a nerve on social media and elsewhere.